The School in France offers study abroad at host universities in Bordeaux, Paris, and Poitiers.

 Poitiers is a picturesque city of around 130,000 residents with more than 28,000 students comprising one quarter of the city’s population.
 Poitiers is consistently highly ranked as one of France’s best college towns and one of the least expensive in France.
 Students have the opportunity to live in the community of a small city while having easy access to larger cities, like Paris and Bordeaux, via high speed trains.
 Located in central western France, the city is also very close to coastal cities like La Rochelle and the famous castles of the Loire Valley.

 Studies in Poitiers

-Founded in the fifteenth century, the University of Poitiers enrolls approximately 28,000 students who comprise one quarter of the city's population.
-The University of Poitiers is well known for its academic offerings in science, math, engineering, and technology, and we offer a STEM Track at this site.
+Students enroll at the Université de Poitiers, founded in the 15th century and well known for its academic offerings in science, math, engineering, and technology.
+For that reason, we offer a STEM Track at this site.
 Learn more about the curriculum in Poitiers.